digital-work-lab/literature-review-seminar/slides/2025_HWR_01-goals.md

     - Concept-centric writing instead of author-centric summaries

 - Establishment of the Theory and Review Department at MISQ, and similar initiatives at JAIS, and JSIS
+- Journals publishing literature reviews: Academy of Management Review, International Journal of Management Reviews, Annual Review of Organizational Psychology and Organizational Behavior
-- Active discourse covering typological pluralism, systematicity, and transparency across top journals in Information Systems
+- Active discourse covering typological pluralism, systematicity, and transparency across top journals

 ![bg right:30% width:350px](../assets/WebsterWatson2002.png)